shintakezou/experiments/GA/go/README.md

 Fitting data using a GA
 =======================

-The sample code uses the function `f(x) = ax^2 + bx + c` (which is a verbatim text instead of a TeX equation since it seems GitHub markdown does not support math—anymore? maintenability and security concerns, as I've got it digging swiftly here and there to come up with a solution for this read-me); sample data are generated from this function and you can add random perturbation just to make the points taste more like measured data.
+The [gofit](gofit.go) sample code uses the function `f(x) = ax^2 + bx + c` (which is a verbatim text instead of a TeX equation since it seems GitHub markdown does not support math—anymore? maintenability and security concerns, as I've got it digging swiftly here and there to come up with a solution for this read-me); sample data are generated from this function and you can add random perturbation just to make the points taste more like measured data.

 E.g. I have generated ten data files changing the number of iterations (generations):